Skip to Main Content

 ACL in dogs

 Many people are familiar with ACL injuries in humans but did you know your dog can also tear their ACL?
-Read on to find out more from our Gold Canyon vets on what the differences are between ACL injuries in dogs and people, and how ACL injuries are treated in dogs.
+Read on to find out more from our Gold Canyon, Arizona vets on what the differences are between ACL injuries in dogs and people, and how ACL injuries are treated in dogs.

 What Is the ACL in Dogs Called?